 - Budgets became extremely easy, as engineering now supported budgets and the “fight” was thus half won;

 - Everyone understood that you can save ten dollars on the initial purchase price, but lose thousands in lost production in a short space of time, and this shifted the focus from initial purchase cost reduction to trying to understand TCO and LCC.
 Gradually, cost reduction became an automatic outcome over the short to long term, depending on the material or service purchased.

-In conclusion I should mention that now, 13 years later, this model has still not changed and I believe the spirit of undertaking and courage of the two key leaders at that time had a hugely positive impact on the company.
+In conclusion I should mention that now, 13 years later, this model has still not changed and I believe the spirit of undertaking and courage of the two key leaders at that time had a hugely positive impact on the company in terms of procurement efficiency.
 Both moved into higher roles soon afterwards.
 One has since retired and the other is now the Finance Director of another large global company.
 I look back at both of them with great respect!
 So although this proposition may sound like a step backwards to some, it can certainly work very well.
 It all depends on the company culture, risk appetite and the ability to follow through on tough decisions.